 Final Thoughts From Cost-Effective Kitchen

-Meatloaf is delicious with most side dishes but it’s also very versatile so you can probably find a lot of other side dishes that go well with meatloaf.
+Meatloaf is delicious with most side dishes, but it’s also very versatile, so you can probably find a lot of other side dishes that go well with it.
 You don’t have to serve all of these suggestions – make up your own combinations!

 Until next time…